blevergood/Advent-of-Code/2023/Day 3 - Gear Ratios/README.md

 ## Part One:

+_Summary: Return the sum of all numbers (multi-digit) that are adjacent (above, below, left, right, diagonal) to a non-period (.) symbol from a file_

 The engineer explains that an engine part seems to be missing from the engine, but nobody can figure out which one.
 If you can **add up all the part numbers** in the engine schematic, it should be easy to work out which part is missing.

 The engine schematic (your puzzle input) consists of a visual representation of the engine.
 There are lots of numbers and symbols you don't really understand, but apparently **any number adjacent to a symbol**, even diagonally, is a "part number" and should be included in your sum.
 (Periods (.) do not count as a symbol.)